Meredith Corporation: Local media

 The broadcasting division owned 15 television stations.
-Most of the company's stations were affiliated with CBS, Fox, or MyNetworkTV.
+Most of the company's stations were affiliated with CBS or Fox.
 Meredith's broadcasting division also produced Better from 2007 until 2015, which was originally conceived as a brand extension of BH&G. Since its inception in 2007 the show has placed an increasing emphasis on celebrity interviews and music performances.
 There were also cooking demonstrations and regular features on health, beauty, fitness and fashion.
 Local versions of the concept continue to air on Meredith stations.

 On December 23, 2013, Meredith announced plans to buy St. Louis CBS affiliate KMOV and Phoenix independent station KTVK for $407.5 million in cash from Gannett Company and Sander Media, LLC to satisfy a federal mandate that Gannett sell KMOV.
 The purchase of KMOV was completed on February 28, 2014, while the KTVK sale was completed on June 19.

-Meredith has also struck deals to acquire ABC affiliate WGGB in Springfield, Massachusetts from Gormally Broadcasting for $53.8 million and Fox affiliate WALA in Mobile, Alabama from LIN Media for $86 million.
+Meredith also struck deals to acquire ABC affiliate WGGB in Springfield, Massachusetts from Gormally Broadcasting for $53.8 million and Fox affiliate WALA in Mobile, Alabama from LIN Media for $86 million.

 The Local Media Division was sold to Gray Television on December 1, 2021.